jplindstrom/jsonapi-document/README.md

 The following options can be given:

-- `with_relationships` _Bool_
+- `includes` _Str|ArrayRef_

-    If true, will introspect the rows relationships and include each of them in the relationships key of the document.
+    Optional; Used to specify any relationships of the row to include.

+    This argument can contain either the value 'all\_related', which will return all the direct relationships of the row, or an array ref including a subset of direct relationships.

 - `with_attributes` _Bool_

-    If `with_relationships` is true, for each resulting row of a relationship, the attributes of that relation will be included.
+    If `includes` is used, for each resulting relationship row, the attributes (columns) of that relationship will be included.

     By default, each relationship will contain a [links object](http://jsonapi.org/format/#document-links).

     If this option is true, links object will be replaced with attributes.

-- `includes` _ArrayRef_

-    If `with_relationships` is true, this optional array ref can be provided to include a subset of relations instead of all of them.

 - `fields` _ArrayRef_